konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [92]: ​Friedrich A. Hayek, Denationalisation of Money: The Argument Refined , 13.

-[93]: Opnieuw gepubliceerd in Friedrich A. Hayek, Choice in Currency: A Way to Stop Inflation .
+[93]: Opnieuw gepubliceerd in Friedrich A. Hayek, Choice in Currency: A Way to Stop Inflation.

 [94]: ​Hayek, The Argument Refined, 78.